HMS Forth (P222): Commissioning and early faults

 Forth was commissioned into the Royal Navy on 13 April 2018 following a ceremony at HMNB Portsmouth.

 Soon after her commissioning, some faults were identified with her electrical system and sheared bolts were also discovered with heads that had been glued back on.
 In June 2018, it was announced that Forth would be entering dry dock for major rectification work which was likely to take more than three months.
 The Royal Navy reactivated to cover planned patrols by Forth with BAE Systems covering the additional costs.
 In October, Anderson Smith, BAE Systems Commercial Director – Naval Ships, admitted that "minor defects" had been found but announced that they had since been fixed.

 In June 2019, Forth underwent operational sea training in British waters in preparation for her first operational deployment.
 She later sailed from Liverpool to escort a Russian Navy patrol ship which was transiting through the UK's area of interest.
 She then made her inaugural fishery protection patrol and her first visit to an overseas port, which was to Gibraltar before again escorting the same Russian ship through the English Channel.

 Falkland Islands

 On 13 January 2020, Forth arrived at the East Cove Military Port in the Falkland Islands on her first operational deployment, taking over from her older half-sister Clyde as the permanently-stationed guardship.
 Prior to her arrival, she exercised with Royal Air Force Typhoon FGR4 interceptors to trial how the platforms could operate together.
 As part of her deployment, Forth was on standby to assist the island's authorities in anything from ceremonial events to emergencies.
 Her support also extended to the nearby South Georgia and South Sandwich Islands.
 On 21 April 2021, Forth traveled to the island of Tristan da Cunha and delivered enough of the Oxford–AstraZeneca COVID-19 vaccine for the island's entire population to be completely vaccinated.

+Chile prevented in 2022 the resupplying of HMS Forth in Punta Arenas, a move that was seen as favourable to Argentine interests.